cockroachdb/docs/src/current/v23.2/create-changefeed.md

 The `CREATE CHANGEFEED` [statement]({% link {{ page.version.version }}/sql-statements.md %}) creates a new {{ site.data.products.enterprise }} changefeed, which targets an allowlist of tables called "watched rows".
 Every change to a watched row is emitted as a record in a configurable format (`JSON` or Avro) to a configurable sink ([Kafka](https://kafka.apache.org/), [Google Cloud Pub/Sub](https://cloud.google.com/pubsub), a [cloud storage sink]({% link {{ page.version.version }}/changefeed-sinks.md %}#cloud-storage-sink), or a [webhook sink]({% link {{ page.version.version }}/changefeed-sinks.md %}#webhook-sink)).
 You can [create](#examples), [pause](#pause-a-changefeed), [resume](#resume-a-paused-changefeed), [alter]({% link {{ page.version.version }}/alter-changefeed.md %}), or [cancel](#cancel-a-changefeed) an {{ site.data.products.enterprise }} changefeed.

-We recommend reading the [Changefeed Messages]({% link {{ page.version.version }}/changefeed-messages.md %}) page for detail on understanding how changefeeds emit messages and [Create and Configure Changefeeds]({% link {{ page.version.version }}/create-and-configure-changefeeds.md %}) for important usage considerations.
+To get started with changefeeds, refer to the [Create and Configure Changefeeds]({% link {{ page.version.version }}/create-and-configure-changefeeds.md %}) page for important usage considerations.
+For detail on how changefeeds emit messages, refer to the [Changefeed Messages]({% link {{ page.version.version }}/changefeed-messages.md %}) page.

 The [examples](#examples) on this page provide the foundational syntax of the `CREATE CHANGEFEED` statement.
-For examples on more specific use cases with changefeeds see the following pages:
+For examples on more specific use cases with changefeeds, refer to the following pages:

 - [Change Data Capture Queries]({% link {{ page.version.version }}/cdc-queries.md %})
 - [Changefeeds on Tables with Column Families]({% link {{ page.version.version }}/changefeeds-on-tables-with-column-families.md %})